Appendix EU defines the required date as before 1 July 2021 unless there are present reasonable grounds.

 Where a parent, guardian or Local Authority has failed to apply on behalf of a child under the age of 18.
 This will normally be considered to be within the scope of reasonable grounds for the child.
 Including where they are now an adult.
 This may mean that this child will not have applied for EUSS for months or even years after the deadline has passed.
 This may also be in a situation that they did not realise that they needed to apply, until they required evidence of their right to work or study in the UK.
 In this instant once this child now an adult applies under the EUSS and will constitute reasonable grounds.

-Parents made applications for themselves and did not think they needed to for their child, so no child was submitted.
+Parents made applications for themselves and did not think they needed to for their children, so no child was submitted.